kubeflow/kubeflow/components/profile-controller/README.md

         ### Boolean which defaults to false.
 If set to true IAM roles and policy will not be mutated
         annotateOnly: true
   ```
+  To attach default role ARN to all profiles that don't have the AWS plugin provide Environment variable with name "DEFAULT_AWS_IAM_ROLE_ARN" and value of the Role ARN.

 # Deployment

 Install the `profiles.kubeflow.org` CRD: